-Chris was appointed by Ohio Governor John Kasich to serve on the Ohio Department of Transportation’s, Transportation Review & Advisory Council (TRAC).
+Chris was appointed by Ohio Governors Mike DeWine and John Kasich to serve on the Ohio Department of Transportation’s, Transportation Review & Advisory Council (TRAC).
 Chris serves in Washington D.C. on the U.S. Chamber of Commerce’s Committee of 100, The Washington Center Alumni Advisory Board and the U.S. Chamber of Commerce’s Transportation, Infrastructure and Logistics Committee.
 Locally, Chris volunteers as the Vice President of the Dayton Regional STEM School Board of Trustees, the Vice-Chair of the Greater Dayton Foreign Trade Zone, the Downtown Dayton Partnership Board of Trustees and the Montgomery County ED/GE Committee.

 Chris earned his BA in Political Science from Wright State University and his Masters of Public Administration from Walden University.
 Additionally, Chris is a graduate of the U.S. Chamber of Commerce’s Institute for Organizational Management (IOM), a Certified Association Executive (CAE) through the American Society of Association Executives and a graduate of Leadership Dayton.
 Chris previously served on staff for the Ohio Speaker of the House and the United States Senate.

 Chris resides in Clearcreek Township with his wife Lori, and daughters Morgan and Tatum.